 - General Information – The age, ownership, utility surcharges, and possession of the property.

-- Environmental – Whether the property is in a flood zone, near a landfill, or known to have toxic substances leaked on or from the site.
+- Environmental – The property is in a flood zone, near a landfill, or known to have toxic substances leaked on or off the site.
 It also details whether the property has any lead pipes, asbestos, fuel storage tanks, or if a radon test has ever been performed.

 - Structural – Known issues about the home’s condition, such as the roof, beams, and foundations.
 Also, whether it has ever suffered any water, fire, smoke, or insect damage,